The Victims Of The Syria Attack Show Signs Of Exposure To Nerve Agents, WHO Says

 On Tuesday, Turkey's semi-official Anadolu Agency said President Recep Tayyip Erdogan spoke with Putin, and called the attacks "inhuman" and "unacceptable."
 Many of the victims are receiving treatment in Turkey.

-In a statement on Tuesday, the Organization for the Prohibition of Chemical Weapons (OPCW) said it was "seriously concerned".
+In a statement on Tuesday, the Organization for the Prohibition of Chemical Weapons said it was "seriously concerned".
 A fact-finding mission to establish the details of the attack has been launched.
 A spokesperson declined to comment on further action when contacted by BuzzFeed News.

 Witnesses Describe The Scene Of A Major Suspected Chemical Weapons Attack In Syria